-Figure 14: High polygon object with Dipole-based subsurface scattering material.
+Figure 2.14: High polygon object with Dipole-based subsurface scattering material.
 Rendered with Path tracer and Independent sampler with 1024 spp.

-This scene shows again a complex object slightly modified by adding fissures all over it.
-The material is designed to show the properties of an SSS material.
-In order to apply SSS in mitsuba, the base material has to be either a Smooth plastic material or a Rough plastic material.
-In case of the scene in Figure 14, the material is a Smooth plastic material, which is more complex than the materials used so far (see Section 2.10.1).
+SSS in Mitsuba, the base material has to be either a Smooth plastic material or a Rough plastic material.
+In case of the scene in Figure 2.14, the material is a Smooth plastic material, which is more complex than the materials used so far (see Section 2.10.1).
 With SSS, materials like porcelain or wax can be simulated.
 Typically, light shining on such objects not only reflects it directly on the surface but it also lets portions of light through the surface.
 The inner medium of the object can be adjusted to have different scattering and absorption coefficients as well.
 This can be used to control how much light eventually shines through the object.
 It is clear that, the more solid an object is the less light will appear on the other side.
 To emphasize the effect of an SSS material, an area light is placed behind the object.
 It can be seen that portions of the object are considerably bright because the thickness at this location is low.

-Mentionable is that SSS can be simulated in two ways in mitsuba.
+Mentionable is that SSS can be simulated in two ways in Mitsuba.
 The first one is an approximation (see Section 2.10.2) of the medium that normally is in the interior of the object.
 The second option is to actually set a participating medium in the interior of the object.
 The main advantage of the approximation method is a better performance but at costs of accuracy.
 Participating media is the preferable option to simulate real SSS, but it usually has a higher render time.